The Vidjil team (Mathieu, Mikaël, Aurélien, Florian, Marc, Tatiana and Rayan)

 SEG changed w and the corresponding clones are output with the

--e option sets the maximal e-value accepted for segmenting a sequence.
+-e option sets the maximal e-value accepted for analyzing a sequence.

 It is an upper bound on the number of exepcted windows found by chance by the seed-based heuristic.